Leisure and shopping

-- Clifton Moor, including many restaurants, a cinema and ten-pin bowling in addition to Tesco, B&Q and high street names including Curry's and PC World, Mothercare and Toys R Us.
+- Clifton Moor, including many restaurants, a cinema and ten-pin bowling in addition to Tesco, B&Q and high street names including Curry's, Mothercare and Wilco.

-- Foss Islands, including Morrisons, Waitrose and Sainsbury's supermarkets and other stores such as Halfords, CarpetRight and Homesense etc.
+- Foss Islands, including Morrisons, Waitrose and Sainsbury's supermarkets and other stores such as Halfords, Pets at Home and HomeSense.

 - McArthur Glen Designer Outlet, providing luxury and designer brands in one large covered shopping centre.